microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 > **Example:** if your character's total Melee Attack bonus is +12, you can choose to strike three times (at +2/+2/+2), twice (at +7/+7), or once at +12.
 However, you can't split the strikes up between different targets.

-When a character enters or exits the melee range of a hostile character, the hostile character may be able to attack them, at the GM's discretion.
+When a character exits the melee range of a hostile character, the hostile character may be able to attack them, at the GM's discretion.
 This is called an Attack of Opportunity, and is carried out like a normal attack.
 Characters unable to take a normal combat action may not make an Attack of Opportunity.

 Attempting to attack a specific part of a hostile character or target is known as a Called Shot, and is made at a -2 or greater penalty to Attack bonus.
 Successfully hitting a Called Shot may have special effects such as wounding or incapacitating the target, or may simply act like a normal attack, as determined by the GM.